WilsonH918/EnergyStocks_HistoricalPrice_DataPipeline/README.md

 This project attempts to create a survivorship bias reduced database in Snowflake Cloud for S&P500 listed stock historical daily prices.
 The data pipeline consists of three parts:

 1. a WIKI web scraping process to obtain the S&P500 listed stock symbols data
-2. an ETL process which runs in AWS Lambda serverless runtime environment for retrieving historical price data.
+2. an ETL process which runs in AWS Lambda serverless environment for retrieving historical price data.
 3. a Snowpipe for AWS S3 data extraction and a Change Data Capture (CDC) process to load our data into the final destination in Snowflake.

 # Data Pipeline Overview